AndrewSales/doctype-tool/README.md

 Syntax: doctype.py <options> file where options are:
-    -h print this message to the console
+    -h print this message to the console and exit
     -P omit public identifier
     -p <value> specify public identifier with <value>
     -q do not emit the document passed in